Best Radiator Paint – Radiator Painting Guide

 Primer is not essential for painting a radiator, and some people choose to skip this step.
 However, not only does a quality all-purpose primer get the best out of your paint, but it will also extend the longevity of the radiator paint too.

-Use your brush to apply an even layer of primer to your radiator, making sure to overlap each stroke to prevent gaps.
+Use your paint brush to apply an even layer of primer to your radiator, making sure to overlap each stroke to prevent gaps.
 A single layer of primer is all you need.

 Give it plenty of time to dry, then it’s time to start painting.